 4350.
 Wine Tourism (3).
 Prerequisite: 21 years of age or older, RHIM major or minor, or departmental approval.
 Examines the business of wine with specific focus on wine tourism.
 Addresses global tourism and local economic impact of the wine industry.
-F, S.
+F.

 4360.
 Experimental Methods with Food (3).
 Suggested prerequisites: C or better in RHIM 3460 or NS 2310.
 May not be enrolled as a dietetics major.
 Investigation of food quality factors through laboratory experiences which conclude with a comprehensive research project.
 Online courses do not apply to certifications.
 F, S.

 5001.
 Internship in the Hospitality Industry (V1-6).
+Prerequisite: Instructor consent.
 Internship experience in career-related positions in the hospitality industry.

 5300.
 Perspective in Restaurant Hotel and Institution (3).
 Prerequisite: Consent of instructor.
 Foundation concepts in hospitality management.
 May be repeated for credit.
 Does not apply to a graduate degree.